amnesiiac/amnesiiac.github.io/_posts/2023-09-23-docker-container-without-image.md

                                                                                          │            cgroups           │
                                                                                          └──────────────────────────────┘
 ```

-Based on the above diagram, the runc runtime has nothing to do with "image", but only relies on a __regular filesystem directory__ and at least __an executable file inside__ and a __config.json__.
+based on the above diagram, the runc runtime has nothing to do with "image", but only relies on a filesystem directory
+and at least executable file inside and a config.json.

-Docker (or any other container engine like containerd, or podman) takes an "image" and converts the "image" to an OCI bundle before invoking the lower-level container runtime like runc.
-That is to say, docker use "image" to generate the "bundle" for lower runc.
+docker or any other container engine like containerd, or podman take an image and converts the image to an oci bundle
+before invoking the lower-level container runtime like runc.
+that is to say, docker use image to generate the bundle for lower runc.

 <hr>